randsleadershipslack/documents-and-resources/code-of-conduct.md

 ## Read the Room

 Once onboard, you will likely find yourself in a popular channel with many members who sound like we've figured it out.
 We haven't.
-While advice on one channel might read definitive, it is one member's lessons interpretation and learning from their leadership experience.
+While advice on one channel might read definitive, it is one member's lessons, interpretation, and learning from their leadership experience.
 While there is a diverse set of experiences within this community, we continue to learn at every level of expertise.
 The daily practice of leadership is more art than science.

 This is a large community with many different humans populating hundreds of channels.
 Different channels have organically developed distinct personalities.
 Before posting in a channel with hundreds of members, we suggest you take the time to read the room.
 Specifically: